 How to use Earned Value Management in Primavera P6

-Primavera provides a method named Earned Value Management technique to control project performance.
-This article addresses the concept of Earned Value Management and how it works in Primavera P6 by going through the example below.
-We have a simple project to finish casting 10 column.
-1 column / day.100 $ / column Each activity is...
+Primavera P6 provides a powerful technique called Earned Value Management (EVM) to monitor and control project performance.
+This article explains the concept of EVM and demonstrates how it works in Primavera P6 through a simple example.
+Example Project We have a small project to cast 10 columns: Productivity: 1 column per day Cost: $100 per...
 Continue Reading →

 You must be logged in to post a comment.